blahosyl/task-manager-frontend/README.md

 However, for features or bug fixes that I judged to be especially risky for breaking existing functionality, I created separate [featrue branches](https://github.com/blahosyl/task-manager-frontend/branches).

-Normally these would be deleted after they are merged or decided not to be merged.
+Normally, these would be deleted after they are merged or decided not to be merged.
 Since this project is submitted for assessment, feature branches are kept as a reference.

 ## Testing